bitsofcotton/NAND/README.md

 * * enter, leave
 * * * every variable change, we call this first / last on all of the functions in type.
 * * only variable/ctor/dtor/friend/enter/leave/operator can be defined in type block. only operator we can specify return type others auto generated with this or void.
+* * needs super function explicit to call super functions, not to be auto called.
 * * this and leaf (end of leaf of the object) and super object references.
 * special types and variables and flows.
 * * Int\[0\] : void, Object root, no inheritation.